brookehawkes/amr-hai-lit-review/results.md

 - The increasing trend in **Topic 2** underscores the escalating concern over antibiotic resistance mechanisms in clinical settings.
 - The prominence of **Topic 5** in recent years reflects the emphasis on developing and implementing rapid diagnostic methods to curb hospital-acquired infections.

-## Limitations

-- The dataset was limited to abstracts, which may not capture the full depth of research articles.
-- The selection of five topics was arbitrary; exploring different numbers could yield alternative insights.
-- Temporal analysis is constrained by the publication dates of available abstracts, which may not represent real-time research developments.

 ## Future Work